 Remember that a will is only one part of your estate plan.
 You might also want to consider a living will, which is an advance directive that outlines future health care decisions, and a power of attorney (POA), which can give someone legal authority to make decisions on your behalf.

 A will must be proven in court after you die during probate, which can take some time — even if you write a solid will.
-If you want your beneficiaries to receive their inheritance more quickly, then you might want to open a living trust.
+If you want your beneficiaries to receive their inheritance more quickly, then you might want to open a living trust (intervivos trust).
 This is a separate entity that holds onto your property and distributes it to your chosen beneficiaries — independent of the probate process.
 A living trust can still be useful even if you’ve decided to create a testamentary trust upon your death.
 Learn more about a living trust vs. will.

 Check out this guide to common types of trusts.